Opentrons/Protocols/CONTRIBUTING.md

 # Generating derived data

 To speed up CI, we commit the results of these parsers to git.
-To run all the parsers in parallel, do:
+To run all the parsers in parallel, go to the repository root and from there, do:

 `make all -j`